 Knowing how to store your waste safely before disposing is also important.

 - Store waste in a secure place.

 - Use suitable containers to stop waste escaping.

-- Label containers clearly with what is inside, and display written instruction for storing and disposing.
+- Label containers clearly with what is inside, and display written instructions for storing and disposing.